-Where We Are Now Where We Want to be Ethical Business Conduct Zero litigation case and law enforcement regarding corruption against the company in our operations during 2017 Zero incident and litigation case due the incompliance to law and regulations regarding corruption in our operations Contributing to Economic Growth All employees received re-socialization of whistleblowing policy through in-house socialization and newsletters in 2017 All of our new recruits read and agree in writing to comply with our whistleblowing policy Research and Development 69% of project plan have been initiated during 2017 We shall initiate and contribute 80% of project plan to the latest research and technology development related to environment-friendly materials and techniques on a yearly basis Legality and Sustainability Certifications Zero breach regarding legality and sustainability certification requirements during 2017 We aim to fulfil the legality and sustainability certification requirements of our products along the value chain in our operations Learning about Our Risks, Impact, and Opportunities Sustainable sourcing We were at the final stage on getting FSC-certified logs for our raw material in 2017 in Jambi.
-We procure all our logs from legal sources We aim to obtain FSC-certified logs for our raw materials, i.e. rubber in Jambi and Sengon (falcataria) in Java Waste Management Our facilities comply with the relevant regulations in waste management, especially regarding hazardous waste We continue to support any Indonesian regulations regarding waste management, especially regarding hazardous waste Human Rights We fully support any Indonesian regulations regarding minimum legal working age in our operations We continue to support any Indonesian regulations regarding minimum legal working age in our operations Serving as a Responsible Member of the Community Empowering People We committed to providing various types of training to our employees as part of their development.
-In 2017, as much as 58% of the total employees received formal training All employees received formal training at least once a year 100% of our employees in all operations received a performance review in 2017 100% of employees receive annual performance review based on a standardized KPI system Occupational Health and Safety Zero incident involving work-related fatality in our operations during 2017 We aim to maintain high standard for Occupational Health and Safety Management System in our operations Local Community Engagement We have established 85% of our local community engagement plan and distributed more than 1,9 million free seeds to foster a green culture during 2017 We committed to fully support our local community engagement plan on a yearly basis
+Where We Are Now Where We Want to be Ethical Business Conduct Zero litigation case and law enforcement regarding corruption against the Company in our operations during 2017 We aim to attain zero incident and litigation case due to the incompliance to law and regulations regarding corruption in our operations Contributing to Economic Growth All employees received re-socialization of whistleblowing policy through in-house socialization and newsletters in 2017 All of our new recruits read and agree in writing to comply with our whistleblowing policy Research and Development 69% of project plans have been initiated during 2017 We shall initiate and contribute 80% of project plans to the latest research and technology development related to environment-friendly materials and techniques on a yearly basis Legality and Sustainability Certifications Zero breach regarding legality and sustainability certification requirements during 2017 We aim to fulfil the legality and sustainability certification requirements of our products along the value chain in our operations Learning about Our Risks, Sustainable sourcing We were at the final stage on getting FSC-certified logs for our raw material in 2017 in Jambi.
+We procure all our logs from legal sources We aim to obtain FSC-certified logs for our raw materials, i.e. rubber in Jambi and Sengon (falcataria) in Java Impact, and Opportunities Waste Management Our facilities comply with the relevant regulations in waste management, especially regarding hazardous waste We continue to support any Indonesian regulations regarding waste management, especially regarding hazardous waste Human Rights We fully support any Indonesian regulations regarding minimum legal working age in our operations We continue to support any Indonesian regulations regarding minimum legal working age in our operations Serving as a Empowering People We committed to providing various types of training to our employees as part of their development.
+In 2017, as much as 58% of the total employees received formal training All employees received formal training at least once a year Responsible Member of the 100% of our employees in all operations received a performance review in $2017$ 100% of employees receive annual performance review based on a standardized Key Performance Indicator system Community Occupational Health and Safety Zero incident involving work-related fatality in our operations during 2017 We aim to maintain high standard for Occupational Health and Safety Management System in our operations Local Community Engagement We have established 85% of our local community engagement plans and distributed more than 1.9 million free seeds to foster a green culture during 2017 We committed to fully support our local community engagement plans on a yearly basis